112002/CS_Project_Ideas/README.md

 - What is the best programming language to learn first?
 Now, with that proper stages of a software engineer's life, you might be thinking which language would be easier to go with at the beginning.
 Fretting over the programming language to go on with would be a waste of time.
 Instead, I would suggest you focus on the basics and concepts that you would learn in any language.
 With this piece of advice, you would become a seasoned programmer.
 Also, you need not try to fund a "perfect" programming language to begin with.
 Because such a thing doesn't exist and it actually doesn't matter to an extent.
 Having said that, I can make a few suggestions that you could learn to understand the coding world.

+- <b>1.
+Python</b>

+The first language you can consider to learn is Python.
+With Python, you could even develop some significant projects in a very short amount of time.
+Even though it is a very high level of language, it is actually very easy to learn.
+This lets you write a few lines of code with a real program.